Clinical Trial Results

 Individual results may vary.
 Not all patients in the clinical trials had zero bleeds.
 See results for clinical trial patients with or without factor VIII inhibitors at the top of this page.

 When starting HEMLIBRA, a “loading dose” is taken once weekly for 4 weeks.
 After that, HEMLIBRA offers 3 regular dosing options: once weekly, once every 2 weeks, or once every 4 weeks.
-Talk to a doctor about dosing.
+Talk to your doctor about dosing.

 Important Safety Information & Indication